Home

 The chemotherapy choices were like Goldilocks:

-• However, even this course - a weekly Gemcitabine infusion and three Capecitabine tablets soon after breakfast and dinner for three weeks, followed by a week off before beginning the next series, over a scheduled six-month period beginning in February – turned out to be disastrous.
+• By February, I had completely recovered from the operation and was ready to begin chemotherapy.
+However, even this course - a weekly Gemcitabine infusion and three Capecitabine tablets soon after breakfast and dinner for three weeks, followed by a week off before beginning the next series, over a scheduled six-month period – turned out to be disastrous.

 At first, all went well.
 Eventually, some known side effects occurred, including mouth sores and a rash on my neck and back.
 Then, at my third Tuesday infusion, a test showed I was dehydrated.
 On Wednesday they gave me an IV of 500 mL, 1,000 on Thursday, and on Friday they took me to the emergency room!